1995 Rose Bowl: Game summary

-Penn State running back Ki-Jana Carter provided the highlight of the game when he scored an 83-yard touchdown on Penn State's first offensive play, prompting announcer Keith Jackson to utter the quote "They had him, they thought and then he was gone."
-After Carter's touchdown, Oregon came right back to tie the game.
-Penn State scored again and led 14–7 at halftime.
-But Oregon rode the short passing game of QB Danny O'Neil and kept the ball away from the potent Penn State offense.
-Oregon tied the game midway through the 3rd quarter.
+Penn State running back Ki-Jana Carter provided the highlight of the game when he scored an 83-yard touchdown on Penn State's first offensive play, prompting announcer Keith Jackson to utter, "They had him, they thought and then he was gone."
+After Carter's touchdown, Oregon came back to tie the game.
+Penn State scored again and led 14–7 at halftime, but Oregon rode the short passing game of QB Danny O'Neil and kept the ball away from the potent Penn State offense.
+Oregon tied the game midway through the third quarter.
 Penn State scored to take a 21–14 and got the ball back.
-Then came the key play of the game.
-Penn State S Chuck Penzenik intercepted O'Neil with just over two minutes left in the third quarter, returning the ball to the Oregon 13-yard line.
-Carter then scored his third touchdown, a short 3-yard run that put the Nittany Lions ahead 28–14.
+Then came the key play of the game: Penn State safety Chuck Penzenik intercepted O'Neil with just over two minutes left in the third quarter, returning the ball to the Oregon 13-yard line.
+Carter then scored his third touchdown, a three-yard run that put the Nittany Lions ahead 28–14.
 Penn State went on to win in comfortable fashion, 38–20.